-- Fate Worse Than Death: If Joey's theory about the Archangel's true nature is correct, then this is awaits everyone
+- Fate Worse than Death: If Joey's theory about the Archangel's true nature is correct, then this awaits everyone.

 - Gas Mask, Longcoat: While it eschews the long coat in favor of a hoodie, the Archangel's favorite form is one of these.
 Joey nicknames it "Gas Mask."

 - Go Mad from the Revelation: The Archangel is the afterlife.
 Joey's psyche did not take this very well.

 - Mind Screw: Joey is given some pills by a psychologist.
 Said pills are highly addictive and cause Joey to become giddy and borderline in-cohesive... except the doctor didn't give him any pills, even though Joey clearly remembers it.
 So Joey throws the pills out and promptly goes into withdrawal... and that's when things get really insane

 - Sacrificial Lion: An odd example, because the character in question only becomes this trope in the context of the whole story (i.e. both Eccentrically Bored and Hidden in the Trees): Crystal